-The following options are applicable only for switch fabrics, Easy fabrics, and MSD fabrics:
+The following options are applicable only for switch fabrics, easy fabrics, and MSD fabrics:

 - Choose LAN > Fabrics.
-Click on the fabric to open the Fabric slide-in pane.
+Click on a fabric to open the Fabric slide-in pane.
 Click the Launch icon.
 Choose Fabric Overview > Networks > Network Attachments. - Choose LAN > Fabrics.
-Double-click on the fabric to open Fabric Overview > Networks > Network Attachments.
+Double-click on a fabric to open Fabric Overview > Networks > Network Attachments.

-Use this window to attach fabrics and interfaces to a network.
+Use this window to attach attachments such as fabrics and interfaces to a network.